mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 The obtained results from correlation calculation illustrate that, the relationship (based on Pearson and Spearman) between each categorical feature and our target is too weak.
 The investigation of last step figures more precisely show that, this is because the variation of classes in each feature is almost the same.
 In fact, each classes' mean in each feature are really close to each other.
 So, a good strategy to improve the classes' variation of each categorical feature is combining them with each other.
 Indeed, the idea is combining small differences to make more sensable variations.
 As an example, combination of three features, which belong to interviewer ('Interviewer_Gender','Interviewer_Education', 'Interviewer_Ethnicity') is proposed in the below picture.
 Comparison between the combined features' figure and each feature's figure separately can show the created variaton perfectlty.

-### Keep continue selection via feature combination
+  The notable thing about feature combination is that